AndrewAi/OOpProject/README.md

   Enter 4.
 Quit

-The is not allowed to enter options 2 or 3 if they are not connected to the server.
+The user is not allowed to enter options 2 or 3 if they are not connected to the server.

 ## Code Design Approach:

-Id most of the logic on the client side to keep it straight forward and simple as possible.
+I had most of the logic on the client side to keep it straight forward and simple as possible.
 When the program starts the user is entered into a while loop where they are prompted with menu options. the while loop will not finish until the user enters 4 to quit. when a user enters an option 1,2,3,4 relevent method will be called and the method in turn will commuincate